Akshay-jk2004/HandToHeart/README.md

-our Video Conferencing Application designed to enable mute individuals to participate in meetings.
+our Video Conferencing Application designed to enable non-verbal individuals to participate in meetings.
 This application translates real-time sign language into text, making communication seamless and inclusive

  ## Features: